Debilami/Debilami/README.md

 Technical writer
 ----------------

-Deborah Adekoya is a tech writer who is passionate about creating quality documents for end-users product optimisation.
+Deborah Adekoya is a tech writer passionate about creating quality documents for end-users product optimization.
 She loves learning new technology and concepts in technical writing.

 She creates varying technical documents for various audiences.